nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

     4. Other incorrect delete commands to try: `delevent`, `delevent x`, `...` (where x is larger than the displayed list size).<br>
        Expected: Similar to previous.

-### Listing all contacts from an event
+### Listing all persons from an event

 1. No prerequisite.

 2. Test case: `listevcontact 1`<br>
-   Expected: App will display the list of all contacts from first event if any.
+   Expected: App will display the list of all persons from first event if any.

 3. Other incorrect listevcontact commands to try: `listevcontact x`, `...` (where x is not a valid event index).<br>
    Expected: Error details shown in the status message.